alxcost/airr-downloader/README.md

 Script collection for downloading and acquiring data from AIRR-compliant repository services, compatible with the iReceptor Plus repositories.

 Allows the user to provide a URL to the service in order to output metadata and data into a CSV to a specified directory.
 The amount of data may be filtered by following the ADC schemas as well as through the default filters implemented in the script (i.e. filter by disease).
+All filters may be called multiple times to chain filtering conditions.

 ## Requirements